 Hemophilia and Thrombosis Centers are located throughout the United States to provide specialized care to patients.
 If patients are located in rural areas, not near an HTC, or traveling the CDC provides a resource to search for the closest center to find care.

-Their site explains the HTC model, and has many resources explaining many blood disorders.
+Their site explains the HTC model, and has many resources explaining many blood disorders including hemophilia.
 The CDC also has resources such as Webinars on Blood Disorders, details on many topics and visuals available for use.

 The National Heart, Lung, and Blood Institute has detailed information on bleeding and clotting disorders, diseases and a wealth of information to assist both provider and patient.
 They have an entire section dedicated for Health Professionals, providing publications, resources and